-Our world of careers choices and education is a wonderful and brilliant one but, in some instances it is one which is polarised and misses the “fuzzy areas”, or the bits which don’t fit neatly into tidy boxes.
+Our world of careers choices and education is a wonderful and brilliant one.
+But in some instances it is one which is polarised and misses the “fuzzy areas”.
+Or the bits which don’t fit neatly into boxes.
 Take for example Post 16 and Post 18 choices; a common list for these options would be:

 Such a list assumes these are the only choices to be made.
 If students are fortunate, sometimes setting up and running your own business is mentioned alongside work experience.
 All too often though this is as an afterthought, an added extra; a signpost to “organisations and people who can provide you with business advice.”

 As a reputed “nation of shop keepers[i]” we are doing a disservice to our young people if we don’t provide greater support in helping them to access all of the paths available to them including entrepreneurship.
 If we don’t provide a foundation where they can develop the skills and know-how to embrace all of their choices, it makes it much harder for them to consider, let alone access.

 With automation we see many high street shops closing[ii] – however, the shop keepers are still there (online instead of on the streets)[iii].
 Just take a look at online marketplaces such as Etsy[iv], Bricklink[v], Amazon Marketplace[vi] as well as Ebay[vii] and we find a thriving e-commerce community.

 All too often, options are discussed in polarised terms of choosing apprenticeship or university/post-graduate employment.
 Routes where you mix and match your pathways as your ideas develop can be overlooked, for example: